 Where We Found The Facts

 All the stuff you read on this page is true and came from the credible links below.
 We just used our own brains to calculate premiums from the data.
 While the numbers there are right for those driver categories, they might not be exactly what you get when you call for a quote.
-That’s because insurance companies use billions of data points based on your exact information to determine your unique quote.
+That’s because insurance companies use billions of data points based on your exact information (such as your age, marital status, credit score, and driving record) to determine your unique quote.
 The best way to get the right price is to call!
-This is just here to give you an idea of what to expect when you do.
+This is just here to give you an idea of what to expect when you get your own auto insurance quotes.

 - Kansas Department of Insurance